danielramirez93/oil-gas-reservoirs-paleoreconstructions/README.md

 ### Prerequisites

-Download Pygplates library on: https://sourceforge.net/projects/gplates/files/pygplates/beta-revision-12/ and move the directory to the same working directory.
-Make sure to edit accordingly line 8 on the global.py script by adding the correct path depending on the downloaded version.
+If you are not using Mac OS delete the "pygplates_rev12_python27_MacOS64" directory and download Pygplates library on: https://sourceforge.net/projects/gplates/files/pygplates/beta-revision-12/ and move the directory to the same working directory.
+Make sure to edit accordingly line 8 on the global.py script by adding the correct path.

 Also make sure you have installed all other third libraries needed to run the scripts.
 The interpreter should give you a heads up otherwise.